Sure Signs You've Already Had COVID, According to Science

 You Will Most Likely Have Debilitating Fatigue

 The most common symptom of Post-COVID Syndrome is fatigue and it won't just feel like you're a bit sleepy.
 It's an all-consuming smackdown that takes over your body, and can resemble Chronic Fatigue Syndrome, or myalgic encephalomyelitis.
-WNBA star Asia Durr, of the New York Liberty, has been a long hauler for eight months and may never play the game professionally again.
-"There's days where I feel great, like I could go out and go to the store or I could clean up," Durr told Real Sports recently.
+WNBA star Asia Durr, of the New York Liberty, was one of those affected.
+"There's days where I feel great, like I could go out and go to the store or I could clean up," Durr told Real Sports.
 "And then there's days where I'm like, 'I just have to stay in the bed,' and you just feel like you get hit by a bus."

 You May Have Post-Exertional Malaise